andre-geldenhuis/python-image-manipulation-session/README.md

 ## Following along

 There is an in [browser version of this session](https://andre-geldenhuis.github.io/python-image-manipulation-session/) where you can do most of the single threaded steps without needing to install anything.
-(Using the [KupyterLite Xeus Kernel](https://github.com/jupyterlite/xeus) for those interested.)
+(Using the [JupyterLite Xeus Kernel](https://github.com/jupyterlite/xeus) for those interested.)

-The better way to follow along is to install jupyterlab, git and a terminal locally.
+The better way to follow along is to install JupyterLab, git and a terminal locally.
 See the [Setup instructions](https://github.com/andre-geldenhuis/python-image-manipulation-session/blob/main/SETUP.md)

 ## The Dataset